CVLAB-Unibo/LLaNA/README.md

 ```

 ### Computational Resources for Training
 LLaNA has been trained on 4 NVIDIA A100 with 64GB of VRAM each.
-Completing both stages requires ∼1 day of training.
+Completing both stages requires less than 1 day of training.
-The weights of the trained models will be saved inside the `checkpoints` directory.
+The weights of the trained models will be saved inside the `outputs` directory.

-## 💾 Checkpoints of trained LLaNA
+## Checkpoints of trained LLaNA
-The trained LLaNA checkpoints can be downloaded from TODO ADD LINK.
-They must be saved inside the `checkpoints` directory.
+The trained LLaNA-7b model is hosted on Huggingface Hub [here](https://huggingface.co/andreamaduzzi/LLaNA-7B).

 ## 🧑‍🏫 Evaluation
-The evaluation metrics reported in the research paper are computed on the test set of ShapeNeRF-Text, which can be downloaded following the instructions in TODO add link to Data Preparation section.
+The evaluation metrics reported in the research paper are computed on the test set of ShapeNeRF-Text, which can be downloaded following the instructions in the Data Preparation section.
 ### NeRF captioning
 NeRF captioning task can be evaluated on three different data sources:
 1. Brief textual descriptions, from ShapeNeRF-Text Dataset